FredBaos/fredbaos.github.io/index.md

 {% include interactive_graphs.html %}

-Note that the above network illustrates the co-purchase relationships from the study of the baskets, but does not actually weigh the edges by the number of times two products have been bought together.
-A heat map, therefore, may allow us to uncover any additional correlations or patterns by expliciting presenting the weight which is equal to the log-normalized number of total co-purchase counts.
+Note that the above network illustrates the co-purchase relationships from the study of the baskets, where the weigh of the edges is the log of the number of times two products have been bought together.
+We only display the details of at most 15 frequently co-purchased products.
+A heat map may allow us to uncover any additional correlations or patterns by explicitly presenting the weight which is equal to the log-normalized number of total co-purchase counts.

 ![plot3](img/plot3.png)

 In the symmetric matrix above where the y- and x-axis represent the indices of the unique products, two products stand out: `SOFT DRINKS` and `FLUID MILK PRODUCTS`.
 These correspond to the particularly bright columns (or rows) in the heat map.
 Despite the fact that a product appears at best in only 6% of the baskets, these two products have a strong co-purchase association with nearly all other products in the retailer.

 The network now unlocks a number of interesting graph analysis for us.
 In particular, we focused on identifying bridges.
 A bridge is an edge which, when removed, creates two disconnected components in the network.
 In our product network, bridges offer an interesting economic insight in its own way because by removing them we were able to isolate products which have only been co-purchased with only a single other product.
 The bridges are visualized in the following interactive plot.